-The sturgeon population estimates by 20-cm size category as of 1 January 2006 are listed in Table 9; these estimates are calculated as mean estimates for the population over the duration of study period (17 January 2005 through 17 December 2006).
+The sturgeon population estimates by 20-cm size category as of 1 January 2007 are listed in Table 9; these estimates are calculated as mean estimates for the population over the duration of study period (17 January 2006 through 17 December 2007).
 As noted previously, maximum likelihood estimates (MLEs), by size class, were used and scaled to the overall mean estimate for the study area.
 Therefore, the population estimates and confidence intervals are also expressed as a percent of the MLE.
 Figure 5 charts the adjusted MLE estimates by size category with the associated 95% HPD intervals presented in Table 9.
-Note that the size distribution is skewed with the modal size class being 80-99 cm.
+Note that the size distribution is skewed with the modal size class being 80-99 cm (21.1% of MLE).